laravel/docs/localization.md

 <a name="introduction"></a>
 ## Introduction

+> **Note**
+> By default, the Laravel application skeleton does not include the `lang` directory.
+If you would like to customize Laravel's language files, you may publish them via the `lang:publish` Artisan command.

 Laravel's localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.

 Laravel provides two ways to manage translation strings.
-First, language strings may be stored in files within the `lang` directory.
+First, language strings may be stored in files within the application's `lang` directory.
 Within this directory, there may be subdirectories for each language supported by the application.
 This is the approach Laravel uses to manage translation strings for built-in Laravel features such as validation error messages:

     /lang
         /en